mendix/docs/content/releasenotes/mobile/make-it-native-app.md

 ### New Features

-A new showcase app was added to iOS.
-The Native Banking App showcases a fully functional banking app made fully in Mendix.
+* A new showcase app was added to the iOS Make It Native app: The Native Banking app.
+The Native Banking app showcases a fully functional banking app made entirely in Mendix.

 ### Fixes

-* We fixed an issue on iOS that was causing the viewport to not resize correctly when the orientation of the app was changing.
+* We fixed an issue on iOS that was causing the viewport to not resize correctly when the app's orientation was changing.

 ## Android 2.1.0 / iOS 2.1.0